 The authorities of Romania report data according to the new BWD (2006/7/EC) since the season 2012.
-The data for the season 2015 were delivered to the European Commission by 21 December 2015, with additional deliveries on 19 January 2016 (corrected coordinates).

 Altogether, 50 bathing waters have been reported - 0.2% of all bathing waters in Europe.
-Out of all bathing waters in Romania, none have been newly identified in 2015 season.
-98% of bathing waters in Romania are of coastal type; the other 2% are inland.
-450 samples were taken at bathing waters throughout the season - 9 per bathing water on average.
+No bathing waters have been newly reported in the recent season.
+98% of bathing waters in Romania are of coastal type and only one is inland.
+449 samples were taken at bathing waters throughout the season - 9 per bathing water on average.